blue0206/inventory-application/README.md

 ## Introduction

-This is a mock inventory application where you can perform CRUD (Create, Read, Update, Delete) operations on pokémon and trainers.
+This is a mock inventory application where you can perform CRUD (Create, Read, Update, Delete) operations on pokémon and trainers, featuring a REST API built with NodeJS and Express.js, and a PostgreSQL database with Prisma ORM.
+The frontend is built with React and Redux Toolkit, utilizing shadcn/ui components for styling.
 To read about my experience from working on this project, please head to the section on [Reflections](#reflections).

 [Live Preview](https://inventory-application-delta.vercel.app/)